bahp/pyAMR/docs/source/usage/introduction.rst

 Omnibus
 *******

+It's important to note that the term "omnibus statistical test" is not limited to a specific statistical method or test but rather refers to a general concept of assessing the overall significance of a set of variables or factors collectively.
+The specific statistical test used as an omnibus test may vary depending on the research design, data type, and analysis objectives.

-Omnibus tests are a kind of statistical test.
-They test whether the explained variance in a set of data is significantly greater than the unexplained ...
+They test whether the explained variance in a set of data is significantly greater than the unexplained.

 .. warning:: Pending!